Excerpted from an email from DG:

 Note further that there's no mention in the news item of Security Council Decision 1701, which specifically proscribed the re-armament of Hizballah in this area.
 There's likewise no mention of the legality or illegality of storing rockets in folks' basements and garages.
 The Washington Post doesn't do "illegal according to international law".

-There is, however, some indirect confirmation in an unrelated story in the New York Times.
+an unrelated story in the New York Times.

 The Palestinian Center for Human Rights said that it had investigated recent rocket explosions and found that locally produced projectiles had fallen on homes in Gaza or exploded in factories where they were made or stored.
 Shrapnel severely wounded several people, including a 22-year-old woman and her 7-month-old baby.